GhostWriters/DockSTARTer/docs/advanced/macvlan.md

 ## Motivation

 There are a few different types of Docker networks.
-DockSTARTer by default uses a 'bridge' network, which is a virtual network that provides isolation from other networks, but allows containers to communicate with each other.
+TrunkSTARTer by default uses a 'bridge' network, which is a virtual network that provides isolation from other networks, but allows containers to communicate with each other.

 However, some applications require access to the physical network.
-Both Home Assistant and Plex need physical network access for discovery (the former will have issues communicating with IoT devices otherwise).

 One solution might be to use Docker's `host` network.
 This however, increases the odds of port conflicts as more containers are added.
 Docker introduced a Macvlan network for this case which assigns a unique IP and MAC address for attached containers.